typelevel/cats/docs/src/main/mdoc/datatypes/writert.md

 Just for completeness, we can have a look at the same example, but with `Validated` since it as a slightly different behaviour then `Either`.
-Instead of short circuiting when the first error is encountered, `Validated` will accumulate all the errors.
-In the following example you can see how this behaviour is respected when `Validated` is wrapped as the internal `F` type of a `WriterT`.
+Instead of short-circuiting when the first error is encountered, `Validated` will accumulate all the errors.
+In the following example, you can see how this behaviour is respected when `Validated` is wrapped as the internal `F` type of a `WriterT`.
 In addition, notice how `flatMap` and for comprehension can't be used in this case, since `Validated` only extends `Applicative`, but not `Monad`.